 Grab to Hire 200 Staff for Its New Digital Bank in MalaysiaApril 29, 2022 0 comments

-Grab Holdings Limited (NASDAQ: GRAB) and Singtel announced today that GXS Bank Pte.
+Grab Holdings Limited and Singtel announced today that GXS Bank Pte.
 Ltd., their digital bank joint venture, and a consortium of Malaysian investors including Kuok Brothers Sdn.
 Bhd (the “Malaysia digital bank consortium”) have been selected to receive a full digital banking licence in Malaysia, subject to meeting all of Bank Negara Malaysia’s regulatory conditions.

 Subject to regulatory approvals, the digital bank joint venture will hold a 55.45% stake in the proposed Malaysia digital bank, which will be led by Ms Pei Si Lai as its CEO designate.